eric-blake/wine-store/README.md

 **Stock Levels**

-- Stock quantitities have been implemented into the product model.
+- Stock levels have been implemented into the product model.
 When a user adds an item or updates the quantity in the shopping bag, the add-to-bag function checks the quantity selected plus the quantity of that item in the bag and compares it to the stock levels of the product.
 The user cannot add to bag more items than there is in stock.
-- In the event that 2 orders for the same items go through at the same time and there is insufficient stock to fulfill both orders, the admin can cancel the status of the order and contact the customer for a refund.
+- In the event that 2 orders for the same items go through at the same time and there is insufficient stock to fulfil both orders, the admin can cancel the status of the order and contact the customer for a refund.

 ![Stock error image](/documentation/images/features/stock-error.PNG)